 By Sarah Clark, Certified Self Storage Manager

 With all the hustle and bustle of the holidays and celebrating New Year’s Eve recently over, many of our homes have become slightly unorganized and untidy.
-With new toys from Christmas, the need for extra layers to fight the cold weather and a messy kitchen from all those holiday meals, your house can begin to feel unorganized and cluttered.
+With new toys from Christmas and a messy kitchen from all those holiday meals, your house can begin to feel unorganized and cluttered.
+If this sounds like you, don’t worry.
+We have simple home storage ideas that will help keep everything organized.

 If you are like me, December is a very expensive month between gifting presents, hosting dinner parties and traveling to visit family.
 In turn, that creates a low budget for home storage like clothing racks, cabinet and pantry organizers or even storage totes.
 Rather than buying new expensive things, why not use what your already have around the house to make DIY (do-it-yourself) storage?
 Don’t spend extra money when you already have the supplies to make your own!
 Not only that, making something yourself that is useful can make you feel accomplished and creative.